maykinmedia/open-product/docs/installation/reference/prerequisites.rst

 Redis
 -----

-Open Producten uses Redis as a cache backend and especially relevant for admin sessions.
+Open Product uses Redis as a cache backend and especially relevant for admin sessions.

 Supported versions: 5, 6, 7.